-There are two types of nasty electrical interferences that can negatively affect your espresso machine, especially the electrical components and electronics.
-These electrical interferences are known surges and spikes.
+Two types of nasty electrical interferences can negatively affect your espresso machine, especially the electrical components and electronics.
+These electrical interferences are known as surges and spikes.
 As most people are aware, it is very important to place a surge suppressor on your computer system.
 Ever wonder if you should do the same for your espresso machine?
 Many home model espresso machine owners do not think of protecting their investment.
-As you read on, you will realize power protection is very important for your espresso machine.
+As you read on, you will realize power protection is essential for your espresso machine.

 What are surges?